ChinweIjy1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-Add a script that gives permission to only users 9-Add a script that gives custom permission to user hello 10-A script that gives two files same mode
+11-A script that adds execute permission to subdirectories